altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 She wiped the corners of her eyes.

-【Thank you very much.
-I will keep Lord Regis’ words in mind.】
+"Thank you very much.
+I will keep Lord Regis’ words in mind."<br/>

-【… Ah, no… This isn’t something that I thought up, I’m just regurgitating something I read from books.】
+"… Ah, no… This isn’t something that I thought up, I’m just regurgitating something I read from books."<br/>

 Regis scratched his head, bowed, then hurried on to the Fourth Army that had started training.